 - Each year’s cohort will be introduced to new teaching ideas, methodologies and content by art educators.

 The Teacher Fellowship Program is open to Chicago Public School (CPS) teachers from all disciplines.
-Teachers must apply in teams of two from the same school.
-One participating teacher from each pair must be in the arts.
+We recommend teachers apply in teams of two from the same school, though we realize remote teaching makes this difficult.
+Teachers can also apply solo.
 Special consideration will be given to applicant schools with “Developing” and “Emerging” Creative Schools Certification.

 Priority will be given to following applicant schools: